Weighted Fairness Notions for Indivisible Items Revisited: Share-Based Notions

 \begin{lemma} \wpropstar{(1,0)} implies \nnmms. \end{lemma}

-\begin{proof} Choose an arbitrary agent $i \in N$, and let $B^*_i$ be the set of the $n-1$ most valuable items for $i$, ties broken arbitrarily.
+\begin{proof} If there are fewer than $n$ items, every agent's NMMS is $0$, and the statement holds trivially.
+Assume therefore that there are at least $n$ items.
+Consider an arbitrary agent $i \in N$, and let $B^*_i$ be the set of the $n-1$ most valuable items for $i$, ties broken arbitrarily.
 In any partition of $M$ into $n$ bundles, at least one bundle does not contain any item from the set $B^*_i$, and thus it is contained in $M\setminus B^*_i$.
 This means that